 When it comes to writing, it can be hard to look at your work objectively.
-Of course, most of us are able to write a few paragraphs or article on a certain topic.
-But making sure that your text is entertaining and easy-to-read is where it gets more challenging.
+Of course, most of us are able to write a few paragraphs on a certain topic.
+But making sure that your text is entertaining and easy to read is where it gets more challenging.
 Using too many difficult words, long sentences and not tying everything into one flowing story.
-These are just a few examples of practices that hinder the readability of your text and with it, scare readers off.
+These are just a few examples of practices that hinder the readability of your text and scare readers off.
 So, let’s find out what readability is and what you can do to boost the readability score of your text.

 What is readability?

 “The quality of being easy or enjoyable to read”, that’s how Google’s dictionary defines readability.
 It’s the ease with which someone can understand a written text.
 One important factor that plays a role in the readability of your text is the difficulty.
 The more difficult a sentence is, the more time someone will need to figure out what the writer is trying to say.

 But that’s not all.
 How readable your text is also depends on the use of headings, paragraphs, the length of your sentences, the familiarity of your text and even the styling.
 All of these factors have an effect on the natural flow of your text and the ease with which someone goes through it.
 Now it often depends on your reader how big an impact each factor has on how readable a text is for them.
 However, being mindful of these factors can help you create a text that’s easy to read for most people.

 Let’s put this into practice by using an example.
 Below you’ll find two versions of a short text about our SEO copywriting training.
 Although both versions of this text contain the same information, you may notice some differences: